Planning enforcement

 What is planning enforcement?

 Every council planning department has a team of officers who deal with breaches of planning control.
 They investigate cases where people have built something without permission, or without complying with a planning permission.
 They also investigate breaches of condition or unlawful changes of use.
-If they find a breach, they can serve an Enforcement Notice, demanding that it be reversed.
+If they find a breach, they can serve an enforcement notice, demanding that it be reversed.

 Councils don’t go around looking for breaches – there is no planning police force.
 The planners don’t go around checking that planning permissions have been built out properly.
 Most investigations start as a result of a complaint from a neighbour.
 In reality, most breaches don’t ever come to the planners’ attention – lots of people get away with it.